yasirbhutta/yasirbhutta.github.io/computer-basics/docs/hardware.md

 ## Multiple Choice

-Which of the following is NOT a hardware component?

-A. Software
-B. CPU
-C. Motherboard
-D. RAM

-Which of the following is the brain of the computer?

-A. CPU
-B. Motherboard
-C. RAM
-D. Hard drive

-What does CPU stand for?
-a) Central Processing Unit
-b) Computer Power Unit
-c) Central Power Unit
-d) Central Peripheral Unit

-Which of the following is used to connect input and output devices to the computer?

-A. Ports
-B. Buses
-C. Expansion cards
-D. All of the above

-Which of the following is a type of input device?

-A. Keyboard
-B. Mouse
-C. Scanner
-D. All of the above

-Which of the following is used to store data and programs that the CPU is currently using?

-A. RAM
-B. ROM
-C. Hard drive
-D. Optical drive

-Which component supplies power to all the other components in a computer?
-a) CPU
-b) RAM
-c) PSU (Power Supply Unit)
-d) GPU

-Which of the following is an example of an input device?
-a) Monitor
-b) Keyboard
-c) Printer
-d) Speaker

-Which port is commonly used to connect a keyboard and mouse to a computer?
-a) USB
-b) HDMI
-c) Ethernet
-d) VGA

-What is the purpose of a CPU heatsink and fan?
-a) To increase CPU performance
-b) To cool the motherboard
-c) To prevent the CPU from overheating
-d) To enhance graphics rendering

-Which of the following is a type of output device?

-A. Monitor
-B. Printer
-C. Speakers
-D. All of the above

-What is the primary function of a motherboard in a computer?

-A) Storing data
-B) Processing data
-C) Connecting and coordinating hardware components
-D) Displaying images on the screen

-What is the main purpose of a power supply unit (PSU) in a computer?

-A) Cooling the components
-B) Providing electricity to the CPU
-C) Supplying power to all computer components
-D) Controlling the CPU speed

-What is the purpose of an expansion slot on a motherboard?

-A) To connect to the internet
-B) To increase CPU speed
-C) To add additional hardware components
-D) To improve display quality

-Which part of a computer is responsible for initializing the hardware and booting the operating system?
-a.
-CPU
-b.
-RAM
-c.
-BIOS
-d.
-GPU

-Which of the following is not an example of a common input/output port on a computer?
-a.
-USB
-b.
-HDMI
-c.
-WiFi
-d.
-Ethernet

-What is the purpose of a CMOS battery on a motherboard?
-a) It powers the CPU.
-b) It maintains the system time and BIOS settings.
-c) It controls the GPU.
-d) It stores application data.

-Answer: b) It maintains the system time and BIOS settings.

-What is a "driver" in the context of computer hardware?
-a.
-A person who operates the computer
-b.
-A piece of software that allows hardware to work with the operating system
-c.
-A hardware component in a computer
-d.
-A type of power supply unit
+> Which of the following is NOT a hardware component?

+1. [ ] Software
+2. [ ] CPU
+3. [ ] Motherboard
+4. [ ] RAM

+> Which of the following is the brain of the computer?

+1. [ ] CPU
+2. [ ] Motherboard
+3. [ ] RAM
+4. [ ] Hard drive

+> What does CPU stand for?

+1. [ ] Central Processing Unit
+2. [ ] Computer Power Unit
+3. [ ] Central Power Unit
+4. [ ] Central Peripheral Unit

+> Which of the following is used to connect input and output devices to the computer?

+1. [ ] Ports
+2. [ ] Buses
+3. [ ] Expansion cards
+4. [x] All of the above

+- **Ports** are physical connectors on the computer that allow input and output devices to be connected.
+Examples of ports include USB, HDMI, and Ethernet ports.
+- **Buses** are electrical pathways that allow data to be transferred between different components of the computer, including input and output devices.
+Examples of buses include the PCI Express bus and the USB bus.
+- **Expansion cards** are circuit boards that can be installed in the computer to add new capabilities, such as support for new input and output devices.
+Examples of expansion cards include graphics cards and sound cards.

+> Which of the following is a type of input device?

+1. [ ] Keyboard
+2. [ ] Mouse
+3. [ ] Scanner
+4. [x] All of the above

+> Which of the following is used to store data and programs that the CPU is currently using?

+1. [x] RAM
+2. [ ] ROM
+3. [ ] Hard drive
+4. [ ] Optical drive

+> Which component supplies power to all the other components in a computer?

+1. [ ] CPU
+2. [ ] RAM
+3. [x] PSU (Power Supply Unit)
+4. [ ] GPU

+> Which of the following is an example of an input device?

+1. [ ] Monitor
+2. [x] Keyboard
+3. [ ] Printer
+4. [ ] Speaker

+> Which port is commonly used to connect a keyboard and mouse to a computer?

+1. [ ] USB
+2. [ ] HDMI
+3. [ ] Ethernet
+4. [x] VGA

+> What is the purpose of a CPU heatsink and fan?

+1. [ ] To increase CPU performance
+2. [x] To cool the motherboard
+3. [ ] To prevent the CPU from overheating
+4. [ ] To enhance graphics rendering

+> Which of the following is a type of output device?

+1. [ ] Monitor
+2. [ ] Printer
+3. [ ] Speakers
+4. [x] All of the above

+> What is the primary function of a motherboard in a computer?

+1. [ ] Storing data
+2. [ ] Processing data
+3. [x] Connecting and coordinating hardware components
+4. [ ] Displaying images on the screen

+> What is the main purpose of a power supply unit (PSU) in a computer?

+1. [ ] Cooling the components
+2. [ ] Providing electricity to the CPU
+3. [x] Supplying power to all computer components
+4. [ ] Controlling the CPU speed

+> What is the purpose of an expansion slot on a motherboard?

+1. [ ] To connect to the internet
+2. [ ] To increase CPU speed
+3. [x] To add additional hardware components
+4. [ ] To improve display quality

+> Which part of a computer is responsible for initializing the hardware and booting the operating system?

+1. [ ] CPU
+2. [ ] RAM
+3. [x] BIOS
+4. [ ] GPU

+> Which of the following is not an example of a common input/output port on a computer?

+1. [ ] USB
+2. [ ] HDMI
+3. [x] WiFi
+4. [ ] Ethernet

+> hat is the purpose of a CMOS battery on a motherboard?

+1. [ ] It powers the CPU.
+2. [x] It maintains the system time and BIOS settings.
+3. [ ] It controls the GPU.
+4. [ ] It stores application data.

+> What is a "driver" in the context of computer hardware?

+1. [ ] A person who operates the computer
+2. [x] A piece of software that allows hardware to work with the operating system
+3. [ ] A hardware component in a computer
+4. [ ] A type of power supply unit

 ## Review Questions